 If you’re not in education, there’s still a way to get AutoCAD free.
 Autodesk offers free trials of AutoCAD, amongst many other programs in its design suite.

 Thanks to this trial version, users can take advantage of AutoCAD’s full range of features completely free.
 This includes the software’s 2D and 3D functionality, cutting-edge design features, and support for a wide range of file types.
 The trial is available for a generous 30 day period, giving users the chance to test out all of AutoCAD’s features, enabling them to make an informed decision on whether to continue with their subscription.

 However, this does mean that, for non-educational users, the time period in which AutoCAD is free to use is limited.
 Fortunately, if you need the functionality of AutoCAD without the premium price tag, there are still solutions you can try.

-Whilst most users cannot download the full version of AutoCAD free, Autodesk offer other solutions for image drafting, viewing and editing.
+Whilst most users cannot download the full version of AutoCAD free, Autodesk offers other solutions for image drafting, viewing, and editing.
 One of these is AutoCAD 360.
 As the official AutoCAD mobile app, AutoCAD 360 offers many of the features of the full version.
 The program allows users to:

 - Open and view DWG files

 - Store drawings in the cloud—with syncing even when working offline